The Wikiup Site is now full for the 2021/2022 School Year.

 2) LUNCHES: All children are required to bring their own lunch.
 If your child does not bring a lunch you will be charged $5.00 for Tiny Treasures to provide them lunch, and if it happens more than 3 times your contract may be reviewed for termination.
 Children’s lunches should contain “finger-foods”, please remember...if you pack it in their lunch we will assume it is okay for them to eat it.
 We will try to have them eat their “healthy” food first but if you put a lot of sweets in they will eat it.
 They are kids!!
 THANK YOU.

 3) SNACK TIME: A mid-morning and mid-afternoon snack will be provided by Tiny Treasures.
-A donation of one large box of non-perishable snack will be asked for monthly from each child.

 4) SPECIAL DIETS: If a child has a particular dietary need, substantiate by a medical evaluation, the owner of Tiny Treasures must be so informed and given a doctor’s note.
 Substitute snacks may be brought from home.